mikesprague/vagrant-lemtl/README.md

 * Ubuntu Server 14.04 TLS (Trusty Tahr) 64bit
 	* Makes sure curl, wget, unzip, zip, iptables, debconf-utils, and software-properties-common are installed
 	* Set's vm timezone (configure in Vagrantfile)
+* Nginx 1.4.6
+	* set up to serve all static (non-Railo) content and reverse-proxies cfm/cfc/jsp requests to Tomcat
+* MariaDB 10.0.x or MySQL 5.5.x (defaults to MariaDB, configure in Vagrantfile)
+	* lower_case_table_names = 1 (disables case sensitivity)
+	* bind-address set to 0.0.0.0 so database server can be accessed from the host machine directly (without ssh tunnel)
 * Tomcat 7.0.52 with Java 1.7.0_65
 	* catalina.properties tweaks for improved performance
-* Nginx 1.4.6
-	* set up to serve all static (non-Railo) content and reverse-proxies cfm/cfc/jsp requests to Tomcat
 * Railo 4.2.2.004
 	* MySQL and Postgres drivers updated to current versions (as of time of writing)
 	* [cfspreadsheet](https://github.com/teamcfadvance/cfspreadsheet-railo) pre-installed